-We continue studying the first of four lines of defense against the attack upon the Christian faith.
-The first line of defense is to orient to the Word of God.
+This verse offers four lines of defense against the attack upon the Christian faith.
+The first line of defense is encouragement.

 This phrase can mislead us if we read it with the understanding of people in the twentieth century.
 Most of us interpret “heart” to mean emotions and “encouraged” to mean emotional support.
 Neither of these meanings conveys the idea of the first century.

 During times of attack upon our faith, the stabilizing principle is that our “hearts may be encouraged.”
 The word “heart” does not refer simply to our emotions.
-It has nothing to do with the idea behind Valentine’s Day; it does not mean romantic and sentimental.
+It has nothing to do with the idea behind Valentine’s Day; it does not mean romantic and sentimental encouragement.
 We often hear the expression, “He means well; his heart is in the right place.”
 In other words, he bumbles through life, but he means well.
-He is sincere, but wrong.
-The word “heart” is never used in this sense in the Bible.
+He is sincere but wrong.
+The term “heart” is never used in this sense in the Bible.

-When the Bible uses the word “heart,” it refers to the entire person.
+When the Bible employs the word “heart,” it refers to the entire person.
 The heart is the mind, emotion, will, spirit, memories, attitudes — the complete person.
-When tragedy comes to our lives generally, the first thing we do is stop thinking and operate emotionally.
+When tragedy comes to our lives, generally, the first thing we do is stop thinking and operate emotionally.
 We throw tantrums and become hysterical.
 Hysteria means we stop using the thinking part of the heart.